Pian Upe Game Reserve

 Nature Walks: Nature walks can be arranged with a guide from the Uganda Wildlife Authority.
 The nature walks provide arguably the best way to explore the reserve.
 The walks will live give you that great feeling of being in true African wilderness because there are very few humans to be seen.
 This is something that cannot be said for the major national parks like Murchison Falls.
 As you walk, you are bound to encounter various reptiles, birds, primates and herds of antelopes.

-Cave exploration: Some of the rocks found within the game reserve hide ancient rock paintings.
-One such rock is the Napendio cave.
-This cave is considered sacred by the local people but hides amazing paintings of wild animals like baboons and antelopes.
 These paintings date back to thousands of years ago when the first humans settled in the area.
 Another interesting cave is the Napedet cave.
-The Napedet cave is located at a former key hunting area for the Pokwot and Karamajong people.
+The Napedet cave is located at a former key hunting area for the Pokwot and Karamojong people.
 It is here that meat was roasted and shared among hunters.
 Cooking stones dating back to over 500 years can still be seen here.
 The walls of the cave are decorated with ancient art showing animals like elands, warthogs, roan antelopes and giraffes.
 Apart from the paintings you can have a clear view of the vast wilderness and amazing wildlife from these caves.
-Bush camping is arranged close to the caves at a fee of 15,000 shillings.
+Bush camping is arranged close to the caves at a fee of about 50,000 shillings.

 Pian Upe game reserve, receives two dry seasons and one rainy season.
 January to March is the driest part of the year.
 November to December is also dry but the vegetation is still green after the rains between April and October.

-Most tourist prefer visiting during the dry season (January – March).
-The dry season allows for a clearer view of the animals as they gather around the few remaining water holes.
 The rainy season (April to October) is not ideal for visiting because of the poor conditions of the park roads.
 The roads become very muddy and difficult to navigate through even with the hardest of four-wheel drive vehicles.
 Some sections of the roads even get flooded as the rivers get filled with rain water.
-The animals have plenty of food and water at this time of the year and tend to move in small scattered groups making them difficult to spot them.
+The animals have plenty of food and water at this time of the year.
+They tend to move in small scattered groups making them it more difficult to spot them.
 The best time to visit in our opinion is during the months of November and December.
 This is still the dry season but the park is still green with less heat.

 Packing list for safari in Pian Upe Game Reserve

 Like in any major national park or reserve, you need to go to Pian Upe wildlife reserve prepared.
 As an international traveler, there are several things to take into consideration before coming to Uganda.
-A VISA and yellow fever vaccination card is a must.
+A Visa and yellow fever vaccination card is a must.
 After those two are sorted, you need to also think about the following:

 Warm and light clothes: For most parts of the year, Pian Upe wildlife reserve is very hot during the day and cold during the night.
 You need to come with warm clothes for the night and light clothes (sleeveless shirts and shorts) to deal with the extra heat especially during the dry season.
 The heat during the day can be intense especially if you are coming from the cold winter back in your country.
 Camp fires can be set to keep travelers warm during the night as they admire the amazing milky way.